Permits put on hold for planned pipeline to fuel a new Tennessee natural gas power plant

 “We do not agree with the court’s temporary stay and are evaluating our options to ensure this project can be constructed in a timely manner,” the pipeline firm's parent company, Kinder Morgan, said in a statement Monday.

 Spokespeople for the Tennessee Valley Authority and the Army Corps of Engineers declined to comment.
-The state attorney general's office did not immediately respond to a request for comment.
+Chad Kubis, a spokesperson for the state attorney general's office, said officials there are evaluating their next steps.

 The Southern Environmental Law Center and Appalachian Mountain Advocates, on behalf of Appalachian Voices and the Sierra Club, asked the appeals court in August 2023 to reconsider a water quality permit issued by the Tennessee Department of Environment and Conservation for the pipeline.
 In September, the groups requested an appellate review of another permit from the U.S. Army Corps of Engineers.